 Do you ever feel like your marriage is the most stressful part of your life?
 Today I’m sharing 40 ways to reduce stress in marriage.

 Marriage is one of the most complicated relationships we will ever have in our lives.
-No one will ever get under your skin in the way the man or woman you married will.
-It’s entirely normal to feel like the love of your life drives you crazy.
-They can hurt you deeper than anyone else, make you feel completely alone when they are in the same room, and at times they don’t seem to care about you at all.
+No one will ever get under your skin like the man or woman you married will.
+It’s normal to feel like the love of your life drives you crazy.
+They can hurt you more profoundly than anyone else, make you feel completely alone when they are in the same room, and sometimes they don’t seem to care about you.

 Let’s go ahead and set the record straight.
-Love is indeed a battlefield because we are all imperfect and honestly as hard as we may try, we are selfish people.
-Think about the last two or three fights or arguments you had with your spouse.
+Love is indeed a battlefield because we are all imperfect; honestly, as hard as we may try, we are selfish.
+Think about your last two or three fights or arguments with your spouse.
 Whether you were right or wrong, why were you fighting?
 Can I give you a hint… IT’S BECAUSE YOU WEREN’T GETTING WHAT YOU WANTED.
-I’m not saying what you wanted was bad or that you shouldn’t want things, but when it causes you to fight you have to step back and ask yourself why it’s so important to you, especially if what you’re wanting is more love or affection because pushing someone away, or making your husband/wife feel unloved to get love never works.
+I’m not saying what you wanted was bad or that you shouldn’t want things, but when it causes you to fight, you have to step back and ask yourself why it’s so important to you, especially if what you want is more love or affection because pushing someone away, or making your husband/wife feel unloved to get love never works.
 Like seriously, ever.
 So stop!

 40 Ways To Reduce Stress In Marriage:

 - Write a love note to your spouse.
 Writing in therapeutic and even if you don’t feel the love at first, you will if you push through it.

 - Smile.
 Smile in the mirror, smile when you’re talking on the phone, just look over at your husband and smile.

 - Kiss a baby.
 I don’t know about babies, but they make you happy.
 Don’t have a baby to kiss?
 Kiss a stranger’s baby, and then RUN!